 Make public transport the preferred way to travel, reducing the region’s carbon emissions.

 Encourage more active travel and green infrastructure to protect the environment and improve health and wellbeing

 Reduce inequality with an inclusive, affordable and safe network

 Put work, housing and education opportunities within reach of everyone in the region

 This isn’t something that we can deliver overnight, so it’s essential that we do the groundwork to understand what this might look like and how much it would cost.
 We are currently working collaboratively with our local authority partners to gather an evidence-base for all the current and existing plans for the area, as well as any constraints and opportunities.
 We will use the information we gather through this exercise to develop options for delivering the project.
 This is the early stage of the scheme development process and is needed to develop understanding of the options to access funding.

-In the coming weeks, we will be holding focus groups with local people, businesses and stakeholders.
-This will provide evidence for the submission of our Strategic Outline Business Case (SOBC) as we begin to develop options and ensure what we develop meets the needs of local people.
+In February and March 2021 we held webinars and focus groups with community groups, businesses, transport organisations and environmental stakeholders.
+We shared our progress so far and next steps and informally gathered views on our priorities for mass transit and potential barriers to its use.
+The feedback will provide evidence for the submission of our Strategic Outline Business Case (SOBC) as we begin to develop options and ensure our plans meet the needs of local people.

 If you wish to be kept up to date with the mass transit project, please subscribe here for updates (if you cannot view the embedded form, please sign up via this link.